Flight number: Codeshare

+As an example, QF8412 flies from Dubai to Sydney, but it is codeshared with and operated as EK412.
+Another example is QF3920, which is a flight from Lima, Peru to Santiago, Chile that is also codeshared with LATAM 523.

 List of flight number 1 by airline

 Most flights are non-stop from A to B, and few are from A to B then to C (both A-B and B-C have flight number 1).
-Aircraft type may change due to operation need.
+Aircraft type may change due to operation need or unforeseen circumstance.

 A notable former flight number 1 was British Airways flight BA1, operated by the Concorde between London Heathrow and New York's John F. Kennedy airport.
-After the retirement of Concorde in 2003 the flight number was retired with it, however in 2009 it was given to the all business class A318 flight between London City Airport and New York JFK via Shannon in Ireland.
+After the retirement of Concorde in 2003, the flight number was retired with it, but in 2009 it was given to the all business class A318 flight between London City Airport and New York JFK via Shannon in Ireland.
 This route ceased operation in 2020 due to the COVID-19 pandemic, and British Airways has since announced it will not be restarting the service.